Mukudu/moodle-tool_servercron/README.txt

 INSTALLATION
 ============
-1. Latest version of the zipped file for this plug is available from https://github.com/bencellis/moodle-local_servercron
+1. Latest version of the zipped file for this plug is available from https://github.com/bencellis/moodle-tool_servercron

-2. Unzip the zipped file somewhere on your local computer and rename the folder bencellis-moodle-local_servercron-xxxxxx to servercron
+2. Unzip the zipped file somewhere on your local computer and rename the folder bencellis-moodle-tool_servercron-xxxxxx to servercron

 3. Upload the unzipped folder to /local/ folder in the moodle root folder e.g /var/www/html/ on each of the Moodle servers